+6.4.1.1.3 Precoding

+The vector of reference signals shall be precoded according to

+where is the number of antenna ports used for PUSCH transmission.

 On antenna port index

 In LTE, there is no explicit description on UL DMRS antenna port index, and the same antenna port indices are used for SRS and PUSCH antenna ports.
 Differently, NR introduces UL DMRS ports 1000 - 1011 but only supports maximum 4 PUSCH ports.
 If N PUSCH ports are scheduled which correspond to N DMRS ports, the nth PUSCH port index may not be equal to nth DMRS port index, e.g. 4 PUSCH ports may correspond to DMRS ports 1000,1001,1006,1007 for DMRS type 2.
 If antenna port 1000 - 10003 are also used for those 4 PUSCH ports, we can get a confusing correspondence i.e. AP(antenna port)1006(for DMRS) corresponds to AP 1002, AP1007(for DMRS) corresponds toAP1003.